On this page

 And severe asthma can change over time so you may be advised by your healthcare professional to take different medicines or different doses depending on your symptoms, triggers and written asthma action plan.

 What’s key is that you have an honest and productive relationship with your healthcare professionals so you can get the support you really need.
-For example, taking your medicines as agreed with your healthcare professional is crucial.
-But lots of people with all sorts of health conditions don’t do this.

 - A reliever inhaler (usually blue).
 Everyone with asthma should have one of these.
 Your reliever inhaler opens your airways quickly to give on-the-spot relief when you have symptoms.
 It’s very important to keep it with you at all times.